microsauce/incognito/README.md

 Goals:
 Develop a framework that enables objects created in supported JVM runtimes to enter other JVM runtimes 'incognito' -- assuming an identity natural to the receiving runtime.
 Define adaptors to standardize access to objects in each supported runtime.
-Define proxies to enable idiomatic usage of objects encapsulated in the object adaptors.
-This support will include primitives (strings/integers/floating point), executable types (functions/lambdas/etc), commonly used data structures (arrays, hashes, ~~sets~~), dates, and method/function/lambda/etc invocation.
+Define proxies to enable idiomatic usage of object runtime adaptors.
+Support will include primitives (strings/integers/floating point), executable types (functions/lambdas/etc), commonly used data structures (arrays, hashes, ~~sets~~), dates, and method/function/lambda/etc invocation.